0xsuryansh/searchNBAMonorepo/README.md

-This is commit Update infonode.py
+This is commit Update table_builder.py

-corrected grammar.